laforge49/Agent2/README.md

   - Two way messaging is complete.
   - Exception handling is complete.
   - Single response assurance is complete.
-  - Response assurance - todo.
+  - Response assurance is complete.

 ## Architecture